snappy316/data-structures/README.md

 - `dequeue` - removes and returns the node that `@head` is pointing to, and sets `@head` to be the next node in line.
 If the queue is empty, it will raise an exception.
 - `size` - returns the size of the queue.
 The `@size` instance variable is initialized with a value of 0, is incremented by one in the `enqueue` method, and is decremented by one in the `dequeue` method.

+## Hash Tables

+Hash Tables are a way to map keys to values.
+By setting up a finite number of buckets in which to store the values, it is theoretically possible to store an infinite number of values in the finite number of buckets.
+This is accomplished by hashing the key to determine which bucket the value will be stored in.
+Assuming there will be collisions within the buckets, the buckets take the form of another data structure (in this instance, a Linked List) to store all of the values.

+The `Hashtable` class has four different methods:
+- `initialize(tableSize)` - initializes a "buckets" array of `tableSize` length, each spot with it's own `LinkedList`
+- `set(key, value)` - hashes the `key` to determine which bucket to put it in, then inserts the pair into the bucket's `LinkedList`.
+- `get(key)` - hashes the `key` to determine which bucket the value will be in, then searches that bucket's `LinkedList` for the value.
+- `private hash(key)` - runs the key through an MD5 hash, converts it to a hexadecimal format so that it is all integers, and modulos it by the total amount of buckets available.

 ## Benchmarking

-Benchmarking of randomly sorted, nearly sorted, and reversed arrays is included in `lib/benchmark`.
+Benchmarking of randomly sorted, nearly sorted, and reversed arrays for Insertion Sort and Merge Sort is included in `lib/benchmark`.
 It generates three arrays with 10,000 elements each: a randomly sorted array, a sorted array, and a reversed array.
 It will benchmark each sort against each array.

+Benchmarking for Hashtables is included as a Raketask (`rake bmhashtable`), and in `spec/bm_hashtable`.
+It loads the dictionary from `/usr/share/dict/words` into an array, and then benchmarks adding each word to the Hash Table, and getting each word from the Hash Table.

 ## Collaborators and Sources